-- To reduce the loss of historically and culturally significant structures and spaces and to advance the City's sustainability and affordability CC-1 goals.
-Charlotte should prioritize the preservation and adaptive reuse of historic or pre-1970s structures.
+- To reduce the loss of historically and culturally significant structures and spaces and to advance the City's sustainability and affordability CC-1 goals, Charlotte should prioritize the preservation and adaptive reuse of historic or pre-1970s structures.
 When demolition is necessary, the City should encourage deconstruction practices to maximize material reuse. - To encourage the preservation and adaptive reuse of historic or pre-1970s structures and to protect existing affordable housing units, CC-2 Charlotte should explore incentives such as tax credits, revolving loan funds, zoning or permitting exceptions, and other innovative strategies to minimize demolition.
-Additionally, the City should discourage the demolition or conversion of multiplex structures, such as duplexes and quadruplexes, into single-family units. - To encourage the preservation and adaptive reuse of historic or pre-1970s structures, Charlotte should survey Community Area Plan CC-3 geographies with pre-1970s development to identify key resources and implement appropriate preservation strategies. - CC-4 To ensure major redevelopment projects adjacent to established neighborhoods are compatible with their surroundings, Charlotte should develop an Urban Design Standards Manual to guide the integration and transition of new development in a manner that respects the scale, character, and context of existing communities. - CC-5 To retain neighborhood culture and identity, Charlotte should use pattern books and regulatory tools such as neighborhood character overlays, historic districts, and other community-driven strategies to quide residential infill development. - CC-6 To celebrate neighborhood identity and strengthen the sense of place, Charlotte should support placemaking efforts such as customized crosswalks, wayfinding signage, public art, and gateway elements at key intersections.
+Additionally, the City should discourage the demolition or conversion of multiplex structures, such as duplexes and quadruplexes, into single-family units. - To ensure major redevelopment projects adjacent to established neighborhoods are compatible with their surroundings, Charlotte should CC-3 develop an Urban Design Standards Manual to guide the integration and transition of new development in a manner that respects the scale, character, and context of existing communities. - CC-4 To retain neighborhood culture and identity, Charlotte should use pattern books and regulatory tools such as neighborhood character overlays, historic districts, and other community-driven strategies to quide residential infill development. - CC-5 To celebrate neighborhood identity and strengthen the sense of place, Charlotte should support placemaking efforts such as customized crosswalks, wayfinding signage, public art, and gateway elements at key intersections.
 Additionally, the city should integrate art and design into infrastructure and public spaces whenever possible.
 When feasible, local artists should be commissioned to design the improvements.
 Priority should be given to placemaking efforts in mixed-use areas classified as "Not Aligned" or "Somewhat Aligned" in Table 8: Placemaking Assessment or identified in the Corridors of Opportunity Playbooks.
-(Cross reference with OS-5) - To create vibrant public spaces that foster community gatherings, Charlotte should explore partnerships with private property owners to CC-7 temporarily or permanently transform underutilized areas, such as vacant lots or parking lots, into active public spaces.
-These spaces should be programmed with community-driven activities, including community gardens, parks, festivals, and pop-up events. - To create vibrant public spaces that foster community gatherings, Charlotte should repurpose underutilized rights-of-way and city-owned CC-8 land into active public spaces.
+(Cross reference with OS-5) - To create vibrant public spaces that foster community gatherings, Charlotte should explore partnerships with private property owners to CC-6 temporarily or permanently transform underutilized areas, such as vacant lots or parking lots, into active public spaces.
+These spaces should be programmed with community-driven activities, including community gardens, parks, festivals, and pop-up events. - CC-7 To create vibrant public spaces that foster community gatherings, Charlotte should repurpose underutilized rights-of-way and city-owned land into active public spaces.
 Additionally, the City should establish a long-term strategy for the maintenance, funding, and programming of all city-owned public spaces and complete the Urban Arboretum Trail.
-(Cross reference with OS-5) - CC-9 To enhance public realm amenities in mixed-use places, Charlotte should explore the creation of a fund that supports community-driven improvements that further the goals of the Charlotte Future 2040 Comprehensive Plan and Community Area Plans. - CC-10 To support and enhance community character within areas recommended to evolve, Charlotte should survey various aspects of the physical environment beyond placemaking elements-such as lot size and block structure-within mixed-use areas.
+(Cross reference with OS-5) - CC-8 To enhance public realm amenities in mixed-use places, Charlotte should explore the creation of a fund that supports community-driven improvements that further the goals of the Charlotte Future 2040 Comprehensive Plan and Community Area Plans. - CC-9 To support and enhance community character within areas recommended to evolve, Charlotte should survey various aspects of the physical environment beyond placemaking elements-such as lot size and block structure-within mixed-use areas.
 The findings should inform landuse decisions.